 Rwanda has one medical school located in Butare as part of National University of Rwanda (NUR).
 Recently, to better align training with health needs of the country, the medical school was shifted from Ministry of Education to Ministry of Health (MOH) with the plan to develop a new campus in Kigali.
 Under this plan, the three referral hospitals will serve as the teaching hospitals for the medical school.

 A major challenge faced by Rwanda is training of health care workers, including specialists and subspecialists.
-Yale's Department of Medicine and the Yale Global Health Leadership Institute visited Rwanda, and began to work with the MOH and the Clinton Health Access Initiative on the development of Human Resource For Health (HRH) Project, which "aims to build the health education infrastructure and health workforce necessary to create a high quality, sustainable health care system in Rwanda."
-Yale is one of the eight medical schools, one school of public health, six schools of nursing and two schools of dentistry that has agreed to help achieve this goal.
-(Click to read a powerpoint summary and the full project proposal.)
-The consortium has agreed to recruit 52 FTE physicians, 42 nurse-educators, six health management mentors and two dental faculty for the present academic year.
+Yale's Department of Medicine and the Yale Global Health Leadership Institute visited Rwanda, and began to work with the MOH and the Clinton Health Access Initiative on the development of Human Resource For Health (HRH) Project in 2011, which "aims to build the health education infrastructure and health workforce necessary to create a high quality, sustainable health care system in Rwanda."
+Yale is one of the eight medical schools, one school of public health, six schools of nursing and two schools of dentistry that has agreed to help achieve this goal over eight to ten years.
+(Click to read a powerpoint summary and the original full project proposal.)
 The major goal of this group is to help create a modern educational structure, improve undergraduate and postgraduate curriculum, and assist in training of specialists and subspecialists in collaboration with Rwandan faculty.

-Yale has recently signed a Memorandum of Understanding with the Rwanda MOH to participate in the project.
+Yale has signed a Memorandum of Understanding with the Rwanda MOH to participate in the project.
 Yale is represented by three clinical departments (Internal Medicine, Pediatrics and Ob/Gyn) as well as the School of Public Health.
-The Department of Medicine has agreed to recruit 1-2 generalists for one-year assignments as well as 4-6 subspecialists, each spending three months in Rwanda.
-Click here for more information about working with HRH.
+The Department of Medicine recruits generalists for one-year assignments, as well as subspecialists, each spending three months in Rwanda.

 This is the first project of its kind bringing together several major institutions in this country to work with Rwandan colleagues to help improve the human capacity in health.
 There is much to be learned from this project and we are excited to be a member of this consortium.